-In some of our previous posts, we worked on how to build an app that looks and works as similar as possible to a native app.
-Our team has tried React Native and achieved amazing results, so, today, we want to do the same with Google Flutter and share the best qualities of this framework.
+Our Google Flutter Review: In some of our previous posts, we looked at how to build an app that looks and works as similar as possible to a native app.
+Our team has worked extensively with React Native and achieved amazing results, so, today, we want to take a look at the competition.

-Now, here are some qualities that, as programmers, we found not only useful but necessary.
+Here are some qualities that, as programmers, we found not only useful, but necessary.

-Most of the time you spend developing a mobile app, you find yourself waiting for your app to be built and not actually coding.
-Flutter has what it calls “hot reloads”, which basically means that your code changes are reflected in your app the moment you save them, preserving the current app state.
+Most of the time you spend developing a mobile app you find yourself waiting for it to be built and not actually coding.
+Flutter features “hot reloads”—powered by Dart VM—, which means that your code changes are reflected in your app the moment you save them, preserving the current app state.
 This is extremely helpful when you are building your UI and it helps you fix bugs faster.

-Google Flutter helps build your app with a beautiful UI by providing a catalog of widgets that you can use.
-It resolves the most common problems in the UI, such as centering an item or just putting it in the right spot.
-You just have to choose between the widgets that adapt most to the application that you have in mind.
-It might feel a little bit odd at first, but Google has a large community that can help solve your problems.
+Flutter enables you to build your app with a beautiful user interface by providing a catalog of ready-made widgets that you can use and, believe it or not, every object you come across in Google Flutter is an actual widget.
+Having ready-made widgets solves the most common problems in user interfaces, such as centering an item or just placing it on the right spot.
+You simply have to choose the widgets that best adapt to the application that you have in mind.

 Widget customization and extension